 In 2012, lemurs were named the most endangered mammals on the planet.
-The Duke Lemur Center has been caring and learning from lemurs for nearly 50 years.
+The Duke Lemur Center has been caring for and learning from lemurs for nearly 50 years.
 It is the world’s largest sanctuary for these animals outside of their native Madagascar.
-When you adopt a lemur, you not only help cover the $7,400 per year cost it takes to care for each animal, but also support our work in the U.S., Madagascar and around the world to study and save these endangered animals.
+When you adopt a lemur, you not only help cover the $7,400 per year cost it takes to care for each animal, but also support our work in the U.S., Madagascar, and around the world to study and save these endangered animals.

 With your tax-deductible donation, you’ll receive regular updates and photos on the animals of your choice, and you won’t have to scoop the poop!
 These animals stay at the Duke Lemur Center, and we do the dirty work.
-In addition to adopting a lemur, you can help save lemurs by entering our silent auction and featuring great DLC experiences and swag along with other community goodies!

 Animals up for adoption

-• Teres is our super-star ring-tailed researcher who can find food in a puzzle box faster than you can blink an eye.
+Teres is our superstar ring-tailed researcher who can find food in a puzzle box faster than you can blink an eye.

-• Thistle is a teacup-sized female mouse lemur.
+Thistle is a feisty, teacup-sized female mouse lemur.
 Because mouse lemurs develop Alzheimer’s-like symptoms as they age, researchers at the Duke Lemur Center hope their non-invasive mouse lemur research will help us better understand the aging brain.